aer0ss/aerofs/docs/customer-success/organization/overview.md

 the organization, and should always strive to look for ways to improve our value-add to our customers.

+## Nomenclature

+In the past, this organization might have been referred to as "services".
+We prefer the more modern "customer success" terminology, because it better reflects our goal as opposed to our execution.

 ## Team Profile

 As defined in our [hiring guide](../hiring/customer-success-engineer.html), our